darkswapfoundation/darkswap/memory-bank/activeContext.md

 7. **Bitcoin Utilities**: Implemented wallet integration and PSBT handling.
 8. **WASM Bindings**: Implemented WebAssembly bindings for browser integration.
 9. **Daemon Improvements**: Fixed WebSocket event handling in handlers.rs and verified OrderId import in api.rs.

-The next steps are to complete the runes and alkanes support, port the subfrost P2P stack, create the modular architecture, implement WebAssembly bindings, and develop the TypeScript library.
+10. **Bitcoin Crate Compatibility**: Updated the core SDK and some integration tests to work with Bitcoin crate v0.30.
+11. **Predicate Alkanes**: Added reference implementation of EqualityPredicateAlkane for secure two-party trades.

+The next steps are to:
+1. Update the remaining integration tests to work with Bitcoin crate v0.30
+2. Complete the runes and alkanes support
+   - Integrate the predicate alkanes reference implementation
+   - Develop additional predicate types for different trade conditions
+   - Implement predicate composition for complex trade scenarios
+3. Port the subfrost P2P stack
+4. Create the modular architecture
+5. Implement WebAssembly bindings
+6. Develop the TypeScript library

 ## Conclusion

 The DarkSwap project is making steady progress towards creating a modular and cross-platform P2P trading system.
-Recent fixes to the WebSocket event handling in the daemon and verification of the OrderId import have improved the stability of the system.
-The next steps are to complete the runes and alkanes support, port the Subfrost P2P stack, create the modular architecture, implement WebAssembly bindings, and develop the TypeScript library.
+Recent updates to make the core SDK compatible with Bitcoin crate v0.30, along with fixes to the WebSocket event handling in the daemon and verification of the OrderId import, have improved the stability and compatibility of the system.
+The addition of the predicate alkanes reference implementation provides a foundation for secure trade conditions between parties.
+The next steps are to update the remaining integration tests, complete the runes and alkanes support (including integrating the predicate alkanes), port the Subfrost P2P stack, create the modular architecture, implement WebAssembly bindings, and develop the TypeScript library.

-With the redesigned architecture, DarkSwap will be well-positioned to become a powerful decentralized peer-to-peer trading platform for Bitcoin, runes, and alkanes, accessible from both web browsers and native applications.
+With the redesigned architecture and the integration of predicate alkanes for secure trade conditions, DarkSwap will be well-positioned to become a powerful decentralized peer-to-peer trading platform for Bitcoin, runes, and alkanes, accessible from both web browsers and native applications.
+The predicate alkanes will provide an additional layer of security and reliability, making DarkSwap an attractive platform for users who require strong guarantees for their trades.